 The European Union has been arduously working toward implementing better security programs and a more powerful defense for the region.
 Back in June 2016, the EU Global Strategy on Foreign and Security Policy presented a powerful link between external and EU-internal security under an unstable geopolitical setting.
 Security affects all of the EU member states.

 Among one of the several actions taken by the EU is the development of the ETIAS system.
-This automated system will be managed by the European agency eu-Lisa, which operates large scale IT security systems (VIS, SIS, Eurodac).
-In 2021, the ETIAS visa waiver will be made available to citizens of over 60 countries, including the U.S. The ETIAS visa requirements for American citizens establish that each applicant must provide a valid passport and email address.
+This automated system will be maged by the European agency eu-Lisa, which operates large scale IT security systems (VIS, SIS, Eurodac).
+By the end of 2022, the ETIAS visa waiver will be made available to citizens of over 60 countries, including the U.S. The ETIAS visa requirements for American citizens establish that each applicant must provide a valid passport and email address.
 However, the application process will be quick and easy to complete.
 The goal of ETIAS is to identify travelers that may pose a threat to the region.
 The EU wants to know who is crossing its borders.

 Given the relevance of the implementation of ETIAS, the European Union and the United States have agreed on working further toward a reciprocal visa free travel under their respective legal frameworks.